 Singles.
-All singles players who have reached at least the round before the qualifying round at any qualifying pathway event are automatically added to the alternate list.
-Singles players will be removed from the alternate list if they reach the qualifying round at a later qualifying event.
-The alternate list will be ordered by the selection criteria.
-No prioritization would be assigned to any qualifying pathway event.
+All singles players who have reached, but did not advance from, the qualifying round at any qualifying pathway event are automatically added to the alternate list.
+Singles players will be removed from the alternate list if they advance from the qualifying round at a later qualifying event.

 Doubles.
-All doubles teams that have reached at least the round prior to the qualifying round at any qualifying pathway event are automatically added to an alternate list.
-Doubles teams will be removed from the alternate list if they reach the qualifying round at a later qualifying event.
-The alternate list will be ordered by the selection criteria.
-No prioritization will be assigned to any qualifying pathway event.
+All doubles teams that have reached, but did not advance from, the qualifying round at any qualifying pathway event are automatically added to the alternate list.
+Doubles teams will be removed from the alternate list if they advance from the qualifying round at a later qualifying event.